 Legal issues encountered by the small business owner.
 Intended for potential or existing business owners and managers.
 (L) Grades are P/NP.
-(Repeatable: May be taken four times only.)

-MGMT-280CR-Marketing Analysis for a Small Business (0.5 unit
+MGMT-280CR-Marketing Analysis for a Small Business (0.5unit)

 Provides students with the information and tools to analyze marketing strategies of a small business.
 Intended for potential or existing business owners and managers.
 (L) Grades are P/NP.
-(Repeatable: May be taken four times only.)